oyve/Leapfrog/README.md

 # Leapfrog

-A learning project to use and apply WPF technologies and practices, such as:
+A learning project in WPF technologies and recent frameworks, such as:

 - WPF / C#
 - MVP